 Identify their role in your competitor’s supply chain

 Is a particular supplier just shipping raw materials or finished goods?
-A look at the actual products in their shipments can help tell you that.
+A look at the actual products in their shipments can tell you that.
 Combined with your own unique knowledge of your market, this can help you understand your competitor’s cost structure.

 Monitor their activity

-Once you have identified specific suppliers that you may be interested in, you may want to be notified whenever they have new shipments.
+Once you have identified specific suppliers you may be interested in, you’ll want to be notified whenever they have new shipments.
 ImportGenius makes this easy with Email Alerts.
 You can create email alerts that email you whenever your competitor receives any new shipments, whenever a specific supplier has a shipment that enters the US or even when a product that you are monitoring has a new shipment.
 These email alerts can be tailored to your needs.
 Since ImportGenius gets its data daily directly from US Customs, you can rest assured that you will be able to see your competitor’s shipping activity as it happens.

 Contact their suppliers